Updated 2025-02-22

 Characteristic IPv4 IPv6

 Addressing type supported IPv4 addressing is always required, regardless of whether IPv6 is enabled.
+This can be a private IPv4 CIDR.
 IPv6 addressing is optional per VCN, optional per subnet in an IPv6-enabled VCN, and optional per VNIC in an IPv6-enabled subnet.
+An IPv6-only subnet or VNIC is allowed.

 Supported traffic types IPv4 traffic is supported for all gateways.
 IPv4 traffic between instances within the VCN is supported (east/west traffic).
 IPv6 traffic is supported only with these gateways: internet gateway, local peering gateway, and DRG.
-Both inbound- and outbound-initiated IPv6 connections are supported between your VCN and the internet, and between your VCN and your on-premises network.
-IPv6 traffic between resources within a region (intra- and inter-VCN) is fully supported (east/west traffic).
+Both inbound- and outbound-initiated IPv6 connections are supported between a VCN and the internet, and between a VCN and an on-premises network.
+IPv6 traffic between resources within a region (within or between VCNs) is fully supported (east/west traffic).
 Also see Routing for IPv6 Traffic.

 VCN size /16 to /30